anamariapanait10/StoreStockManagement/proiect/README.md

 I created services that expose create, read, update and delete operations for all defined classes.

-Generic singleton services were used for writing and reading from the database (Repository).
+Generic singleton services were used for writing and reading from the database.
+Singleton design pattern was also used for the Menu, CvsWriter, CsvLogger and all mapers.

 A service was created to write to a CSV file every time one of the actions available is executed (File structure: Timestamp,  Importance, Name, Action).